 One thing that you should keep in mind is that the blades on most clippers are universal.
 That means that if you buy a set of clippers from Wahl, but eventually decide to get an Andis set; you can still probably use your Wahl blades on the Andis set and vice versa.
 As long as they are both detachable clippers, the blades will work on both.

-Different Speed Settings
+Different Speed Settings for brand vs model

 You do need to understand that different speed settings will work differently.
 For example, higher speeds will automatically create more friction, causing your clippers to heat up faster.
 Keeping this in mind, you may want to use the higher speeds at intervals, with slower speeds in between to give your blades some time to cool off.
 But that requires changing blades several times, so you will need to experiment to find the system that works best for you.